AustralianBioCommons/how-to-guide-template-test/index.md

 ---
-title: Using this template to create a new guide
+title: How-to Guide for creating a How-to Guide
 toc: false
 ---